klhuillier/con-error/README.md

 Returns a new `CeFormat` that converts the context objects to JSON before printing as a string.
-The default is to write the objects as-is while in a browser, which may write them as '\[Object object\]'.
+The default is to write the objects as-is while in a browser, which may write them as '\[object Object\]'.
 Outside of a browser, writing objects as JSON is the default.

 ## `.noColor()`